Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

-# Skip Animations #
+# Click Reduction #

 *Mars Horizon on Adrenaline.*

 This is an unofficial mod of Mars Horizon (2020 game).
-It reduces or eliminates many delays and screen fades, auto-skip normal launch and normal minigame actions, bypass seen cutscenes (reset on launch), and skips a few common cutscenes by default.
+It removes most unnecessary clicks and greatly speed up gameplay.

+Given the increased pace, the game *will* break and crash sooner than normal.
-**If the game UI became misaligned during mini-game, immediately save, quit, and relaunch.**
+**If the game UI became misaligned, please immediately save, quit, and relaunch.**
-If you try to finish the mini-game, the corruption will spread to other screens including save screen.
+The corruption may spread to other screens if you keep playing.

-The game may also crash during mini-game, but it's something that also happens on vanilla.
-So I guess that's not me.
+The mod skip construction reports by default.
+Please pay attention to event countdowns and the mission list alert icon.

 # Installation #